| |

 use a bivariate expression.
 For example, the following equation defined a

-sum over all other particles (with label b
+sum over all other particles (with label b),

-using the function w
+using the function w, which

 depends on the separation of particle a

-and b
+and b.

 $$ p_a = \sum_b w(p_b-p_a) $$